 Though gas prices have declined from their near-record highs during the early part of this decade, major manufacturers learned that consumers simply don’t have the appetite for a heavy, inefficient SUV that could potentially cost them a third of their take-home income at the pump.

 To that end, automakers have crafted a new line of crossover SUVs, designed to blend the size and comfort of SUVs with the performance and efficiency of sedans.
-Though many options are available today’s buyers, four models stand out as the best of the best.
+Though many options are available today’s buyers, five models stand out as the best of the best.

 1. 2017 Nissan Murano